What is Candidate 101 Training?

 Fort Worth trainees in August 2013 with State Representative Nicole Collier of Fort Worth.

 Questions?
-Want to find out more about bringing a training to your area?
-Contact Deputy Political Director Colleen Loper directly by emailing [email protected] or calling 512-481-8100.
+Want to find out more about a training in your area?
+Contact Campaigns Director Colleen Loper directly by emailing [email protected] or calling 512-481-8100.